agenteo/agenteo.github.com/source/_posts/2016-01-11-create-dependency-structures-with-local-ruby-gems.md

 end
 {% endhighlight %}

-And the expected error it raises is about the missing `health_plan` gem:
+triggers an expected error about the missing `health_plan` gem:

 {% highlight bash %}
 /Users/agenteo/code/lab/gem-dependency-structure/spec/../run.rb:1:in `require': cannot load such file -- health_plan (LoadError)
 {% endhighlight %}

-In the same directory let's create a `local_gems` directory to store our local gems--in production pick a name that is meaningful to your team--I often use *components*.
+In the application root directory let's create a `local_gems` directory to store our local gems--in production pick a name that is meaningful to your team--I often use *components*.

 ## Building a gem

-There are many ways to create a gem, I generally use [bundler](http://bundler.io/):
+There are many ways to create a gem, I use [bundler](http://bundler.io/):

 {% highlight bash %}
 $ cd local_gems